azsry/phasmophobia_mechanics/README.md

 Ghosts stay in their favourite room until the main door has been  unlocked

 ### Setup phase
+Setup phase is when the timer in the truck is non-zero:
+- Amateur has 5 minutes of setup phase
+- Intermediate has 2 minute of setup phase
+- Professional has 0 minutes of setup phase

-Setup phase is the time when the timer in the truck is non-zero.
-Ghosts cannot enter hunting phase during this time, but will instead be sent straight to their favourite room.
+- Ghosts cannot enter hunting phase during this time, but will instead be sent straight to their favourite room.
+- "Hunting phase" starts immediately after setup phase, but this merely means regular phase, and not a true hunting phase

 ### Idle
-All ghosts have an idle timer of 2-6 seconds, set when they return to an idle state Once their idle timer has elasped, they have a chance of entering hunting phase or interaction phase, depending on the team's average insanity and the current hunting multiplier.
+All ghosts have an idle timer of 2-6 seconds, set when they return to an idle state Once their idle timer has elapsed, they have a chance of entering hunting phase or interaction phase, depending on the team's average insanity and the current hunting multiplier.

+### Wander
+Ghosts can wander up to 3m from their current location at a time.
+Wraiths can occasionally teleport to the player's location, leaving a Ghost Interaction EMF (Level 2) at their new location

 ### Ghost appearing
 Ghosts have a random chance of appearing only as a shadow, but only for alive players.

 ### Hunting
+Ghosts can teleport between 2 and 15m at the start of a hunting phase

 When a hunting phase starts, the ghost will start flickering the fusebox and all flashlights, an Ghost Appeared EMF (Level 3) reading will be created where they spawn, and all entries to the house will be locked.

 During hunting phases, Phantoms appear every 1-2 seconds, while all other ghost types appear every 0.3-1 seconds.
 Hunting phases last for 25 seconds in Amateur, 35 seconds in Intermediate, and 50 seconds in Professional.